DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

+Final Question Ideas:

+* Polarisation of populations, salary drifts between highest and lowest paid workers...
+Will start thinking...
+* Food, raw material availability
+* Pollution rates
+* Talent availability and job opportunities
+* Hate speech and hate crime ratios
+* Matching excess of something in one part of world with shortfall of same somewhere else.
+* Personal biorhythms, when is optimum time for a person to work, rest or eat What type of exercise is needed/ best for each person

+* Optimising crop yields

 ## Instructions

 If you have a question, create an issue in this repository.